 Horner’s syndrome is the medical name for a group of symptoms.
 You get flushing on one side of the face and that side doesn’t sweat.
 The eye on the same side has a smaller (constricted) pupil with a drooping or weak eyelid.

 Diagnosing Pancoast tumours

 Pancoast tumours can be difficult to diagnose.
 This is because they often don’t show up easily on x-ray.
-You might need an MRI scan to help diagnose the cancer.
+You might need an MRI scan to help diagnose it.

 The symptoms are unusual and this might lead your doctor to suspect other conditions before lung cancer.

 If you are fit enough to have surgery, you usually have a combination of chemotherapy and radiotherapy (chemoradiotherapy) first to shrink the cancer.
 This is called trimodality or combination treatment.

 Surgery for pancoast tumours is often difficult and needs to be carried out by a specialist surgeon at a specialist cancer hospital.
 The surgery involves removing the top two ribs or sometimes more.

 Sometimes the surgeon also needs to remove a major artery behind the collar bone and replace it with an artificial tube (graft) to keep a good blood supply to the arm on the affected side.
 They might carry out the surgery through a cut in the back or the front of the chest.

 If you can’t have surgery, you might have chemoradiotherapy (chemotherapy with radiotherapy).